 The Works Approval Holder has stated that Project construction is anticipated to occur over a period of 35 weeks duration.
-The commissioning of all facilities is expected to be of two months duration.
+The commissioning of all facilities is occurring under the Works Approval.

 As the (Category 70) Crushing and Screening Facility will only be used for construction purposes, operational conditions for the Crushing and Screening Facility will be included under the Issued Works Approval.